Martial Arts Motivation: Don't be like the Goldfish

 When you’re a child, you think in the short-term.
 “If I go to one more soccer practice, I am just going to die.”

 In reality, you won’t even remember the hour of soccer down the road.
-However, every hour of practice towards mastery is one builds upon the other serving to shape the future decisions that they will make.
+However, every hour of practice towards mastery is one which builds upon the other serving to shape the future decisions that they will make.

 Not to mention, your kid’s motivation has nothing to do with soccer.
-It could be a conflict with another teammate, frustration with a new skill, or perhaps they don’t like getting hot and sweaty.
+It could be a conflict with another teammate, frustration with a new Karate skill, or perhaps they don’t like getting hot and sweaty.
 These are all things that they can and SHOULD overcome to build a formidable character.

 http://time.com/3858309/attention-spans-goldfish/